nandgyf/ELEC594_Athena/README.md

 🖥️Software (1 or 2 Members):

 1. Use of Freedom Studio (https://www.sifive.com/software)
-2. HiFive1 Rev B Testing (ask for Prof. Young)
+2. HiFive1 Rev B Testing (ask Prof. Young)
 3. Test of our own board
 4. Use of peripherals
 5. Compatibility test (https://www.mikroe.com/click)